Legoland!

 Ending 2025 [hotel recaps]

 2026!
 Wow.
 I used to have time to write reflective posts about what was accomplished in a given year and what I was striving for in the next.
-Now we have four mini getaways under our belts that I am “late” to posting about so I am going to quickly knock those out right now!
+Now we have quite a few mini getaways under our belts that I am “late” to posting about so I am going to quickly knock those out right now!

 We stayed in a one-bedroom suite again, that have a cottage feel (but modern, not mismatch-y) with great access to an outdoor patio.
 There is a bottle of wine in your room at check-in, which is always a nice touch.